AltUUE/ConwayGoL/readme.md

 In the second line a cell is described by 5 parameters.
 2 for position and 3 for color.
 Second line syntax is very similar to vanilla syntax.
 Instead of `(x, y)` pairs there are `(x, y, red, green, blue)` quintuplets.

 Putting '#' at the beginning of a line will make a comment line.
+However, `input.txt` currently doesn't support this (version 2.3.4).

 There are converters in the converter folder with which you can convert popular input formats to usable vanilla format.
-Vanilla is the format described above with which you can supply the input.txt file.
+Vanilla is the format described above with which you can supply the `input.txt` file.
 Note that this implementation of GoL will not work with other formats as inputs such as `rle` or plaintext (abbr. ptxt).
 A converter CLI is in place to easily convert formats.
 Please see "Convertercli Usage".